yquake2/yquake2remaster/README.md

 * [ ] Fix transparent textures in Daikatana/SiN maps,
 * [ ] game: cleanup function declarations in game save code,
 * [ ] game: fix broken base3 with sorted fields names,
+* [ ] game: code has not reset ctf flag on load saves,
+* [ ] game: code has reset thirdperson flag on load new level,
 * [x] game: remove grapple by default,
 * [x] ReRelease: crash on exit from psx/base2,
 * [ ] ReRelease: mguhub map has sometimes broken logic for surface fall in next maps,